rsvasudev/labreport4/index.md

 rohanvasudev@Rohans-MacBook-Air docsearch % grep -c "Portland" ./technical
 grep: ./technical: Is a directory
 ```
-Description:

 The command returns an error as this command-line option -c only takes filepaths as arguments.
 It then returns the number of lines with the given string.
 However, you can recursively search using -r from the previous command-line option and use the diretcory as an argument as shopwn below.
+This isnt useful.
+The command is made useful below.

 ```ruby
 grep -r -c "Portland" ./technical/911report